 There are enough things to do in Jerusalem to warrant spending up to a week in this ancient city.
 Jerusalem is a place of the utmost spiritual importance to people of the three main monotheistic religions.

-The smell of oud and incense waft through the air of the markets.
-The next, you are in the Jewish district where locals queue for freshly cooked matzo balls.
+The smell of oud and incense waft through the air of the Islamic markets.
+In the next breath, you are in the Jewish district where locals queue for freshly cooked matzo balls.
 Jerusalem is a very special place.

 Tensions in Jerusalem

 Years of clashes and conflict have meant that the city of Jerusalem has been destroyed and rebuilt countless times over thousands of years.
-It may not come as a surprise to learn that Jerusalem is one of the most fought over places in the world!
+It may not come as a surprise to learn that Jerusalem is one of the most fought-over places in the world!

-It’s unfortunate that the city of Jerusalem has become somewhat synonymous with tension and the Israel-Palestine conflict.
-Though there are certainly many different religions and perspectives coexisting here, Jerusalem is peaceful enough most of the time.
+Both Israel and Palestine regard Jerusalem as their capital.
+There are certainly many different religions and perspectives coexisting here.
+However, Jerusalem is peaceful enough most of the time.

 Before travelling to Jerusalem, check your government’s latest travel advice, and follow the local news for developments.
 If you can, try and avoid travelling during any religious holidays or political anniversaries.

-Things to Do in Jerusalem
+31 of the Best Things to Do in Jerusalem

-Though in an ideal world you would have the freedom and flexibility to spend countless days exploring Jerusalem, perhaps you have only a day or two to dedicate to the city during your wider Israel itinerary or Palestine trip.
+However realistically, perhaps you have only a day or two to dedicate to the city during your wider Israel itinerary or Palestine trip.
 The best places to visit and things to do in Jerusalem are outlined below.

 Explore the Old City of Jerusalem

 One of the highlights of exploring this area is the distinctly different neighbourhoods that make up the old city.
 Each Jerusalem neighbourhood is populated by a different religious group, and each has its own personality and culture.
-Visitors can explore the Muslim quarter, the Jewish quarter, the Armenian quarter, etc).
+You can explore the Muslim Quarter, the Jewish Quarter, the Armenian Quarter, etc.

 Walk on Top of the Old City Walls